Can you tell me a little about the competition?

 What qualifies a script for the TN category?

-The writer must have been born in Tennessee, or currently reside in Tennessee.
+To qualify, the entrant must have a valid TN driver’s license, state ID or student ID.
 The entrant is responsible for the authenticity of this claim and any inquiry regarding that authenticity.
 You may be asked to provide proof of residence at any point during the duration of the contest.

 Do you accept adaptations?

 Absolutely.
 Permission to adapt an original work must be submitted as the first page in the screenplay PDF.

 Who will be reading my script?

 The first two rounds will be reviewed by trained readers carefully chosen by the festival staff.
 After being selected, every reader is required to go through training provided by the festival in order to begin judging.
 In later rounds, each script is reviewed by industry professionals.
 The Finalist Jury consists of high-level industry professionals including professional screenwriters, literary agents, managers, and production companies.
 Select winning scripts will also be offered to additional high-level professionals upon completion of the festival.

 Do I need to get my script copyrighted in order to enter?

 Although we do not require you to copyright your material, we strongly suggest you do so upon completion of your screenplay.
 We recommend registering your screenplay with both the Writers Guild of America and the US Copyright Office.

 We hope you’ll share your scripts with us here in Nashville!
 If you think of any more questions, please email us at email@example.com.
 Best of luck!